 SNG Opera and Ballet - As the name suggests, here you'll find the best of opera and ballet in the country.

 Španski borci - While dance is more common here, they also have some contemporary and experimental music shows.

-Cankerjev dom -- The main arts venue in the county has some of the biggest shows.
+Cankerjev dom- The main arts venue in the country always has something of interest going on.